jamesugarte/Closer/README.md

 **Closer** is an AI-powered banking prototype for college students.
 Traditional apps show balances.
 Closer converts dollars into **time** — how far you are from what you want, and the lowest-friction ways to get there sooner.

-Built for an Infosys Consulting Banking & Payments interview demo.

 > Demo environment — simulated financial data only.
 No real banks, payments, auth, or paid APIs.